sholoms/dye-durham/README.md

-Dye and Durham Name sorting challenge.
+///Dye and Durham Name sorting challenge.///

 Run using gradle and pass in a txt file containing the names you want sorted as a command line argument.

-Build and test are automatically run on all pull requests.

 Clone the repo to your device and use the following code in the cli from within the dye-durham folder to run the name sorter.